RSXEnthusiast/MediaHandler/README.md

    * Walk your dog
    * Edit the video for you
    * Repair your personal relationships

+## Dependencies
+* Zenity
+    * `sudo apt install zenity` for ubuntu based distros
+    * This is for a prettier notification window.
+It could be stripped from the tool pretty easily if desired.

 ## Usage
 * Clone into your directory with your media, then run the script.
 It will recursively process all of the media in the same folder as the MediaHandler folder, `../*` from the script, aka the folder above where the script is located.